simoneamico-ux-dev/my-learning-journey/42-cash-register/README.md

 </tr>
 </table>
 <br>
+I really want to emphasize that this is not a tool designed to replace the therapist's active listening process.
+The goal, on the contrary, is to integrate into the current workflow.
+The ideal process involves the therapist taking their usual notes, on paper or device, and then "dumping" to Mosaic as spontaneously as possible what happened during the session: the AI will take care of structuring and writing it clearly.
+This would ensure considerable organization and save time at home recomposing the various pieces, because Mosaic does it for you.
+Additionally, it helps optimize the time between sessions: instead of finding yourself with a few scattered words in a notebook and having to reconstruct the thread of events later, or even worse at home, you can immediately capture what happened and then, while preparing for the next patient, take a quick look at their overview to rapidly refresh your memory.
+This can become a true new way of working, more fluid and sustainable.

+Mosaic does not provide any advice, not even in the Full Analysis.
+The choice of therapeutic direction will always and only remain in the therapist's hands.
+I absolutely do not support replacement tools, like tools that listen to meetings or similar and act as a "second brain".
+We must continue to trust our abilities, otherwise we risk them atrophying in exchange for an initial immediate gain.

 **Lightweight Liquid Glass and Accessibility:**<br>
 I used a very light Liquid Glass effect.
 As much as I'm among the people who like it aesthetically, I believe it makes important compromises with visual accessibility.<br>